Support Centre

 8.4.
 Right to erasure

-The PIPA provides data subjects that have accessed their personal data with a right to request the erasure of such information from the relevant data handler.
+The PIPA provides data subjects who have accessed their personal data with a right to request the erasure of such information from the relevant data handler.
 However, the erasure is not permitted when the collection of personal data is required by other laws or the data subject's right to access has been denied by the data handler.

 The PIPA does not specifically address how requests should be made.
 However, the PIPA Enforcement Decree provides that a request must be made in accordance with the procedure determined by the data handler.
 Such procedure should meet the following requirements: